 Graduate Certificate in Computational Science & Engineering

-Q: Is the graduate certificate in Computational & Information Science (CIS) strictly restricted to current Princeton graduate students?
+Q: Is the graduate certificate in Computational Science & Engineering (CSE) strictly restricted to current Princeton graduate students?
 I would be interested in participating but I have no official affiliation with the university.

 A: Yes, only current graduate students enrolled at Princeton University are eligible to participate in the graduate certificate.